suryasundarraj/alexaRpi-light-control/README.md

 # Voice Controlled Home Automation using Alexa and Raspberry Pi

 This Repo contains the Python script for Amazon Alexa home automation demo using Raspberry Pi .
-This Repo is the accompanying source code for this [blog series](http://radiostud.io/voice-controlled-home-automation-alexa-part-2/) which has the complete walkthrough to build.
+This Repo is the accompanying source code for this [blog series](http://radiostud.io/voice-controlled-home-automation-alexa-part-2/).

 ## Prerequisites